TemiloluwaOgundeji/Server-Management-Automation/README.md

-Email + Slack Alert Script: sends alerts to both Email and Slack when a system check fails.
+# Email + Slack Alert Script
+sends alerts to both Email and Slack when a system check fails.

 Setup: